SPARK (programming language)

-SPARK is a formally defined computer programming language based on the Ada programming language, intended for developing high integrity software used in systems where predictable and highly reliable operation is essential.
+SPARK is a formally defined computer programming language based on the Ada programming language, intended for developing high-integrity software used in systems where predictable and highly reliable operation is essential.
 It facilitates developing applications that demand safety, security, or business integrity.
+It has especially found use in real-time computing and embedded systems where issues of safety-criticality or computer security are paramount.

 Originally, three versions of SPARK existed (SPARK83, SPARK95, SPARK2005), based on Ada 83, Ada 95, and Ada 2005 respectively.

 A fourth version, SPARK 2014, based on Ada 2012, was released on April 30, 2014.
-SPARK 2014 is a complete re-design of the language and supporting verification tools.
+SPARK 2014 is a complete re-design of the language and supports software verification tools.

 The SPARK language consists of a well-defined subset of the Ada language that uses contracts to describe the specification of components in a form that is suitable for both static and dynamic verification.
+SPARK is also designed to eliminate all language constructs that can cause unpredictable behavior.

 In SPARK83/95/2005, the contracts are encoded in Ada comments and so are ignored by any standard Ada compiler, but are processed by the SPARK Examiner and its associated tools.
+These earlier versions focus on static verification of contracts.

 SPARK 2014, in contrast, uses Ada 2012's built-in syntax of aspects to express contracts, bringing them into the core of the language.
 The main tool for SPARK 2014 (GNATprove) is based on the GNAT/GCC infrastructure, and re-uses almost all of the GNAT Ada 2012 front-end.